DINA-community/Matching-Agent/README.md

 Replace the `username` and `password` with the credentials of the ISDuBA user (user/user).
 Replace the `keycloak_url` with the url of the keycloak instance http://keycloak.localhost/.

-The ISDuBA interface can be reached at http://isduba.localhost/ and the netbox interface at http://netbox.localhost/.
-The default credentials are:
-- Netbox: admin / admin
-- ISDuBA: user / user

 Before starting the synchronizers, make sure to create some assets and csaf advisories in the netbox and ISDuBA instances.
 Follow the corresponding instructions in the netbox and ISDuBA documentation.

 Next, install the python dependencies with uv by running in your terminal or inside pycharm (double tap `<Ctrl>` and enter the command) to set up the local python environment:

 ```shell
 uv sync --all-extras